My Honest Squarespace vs WordPress Comparison: Choose Your Platform Now

 • Podcasts: Host a podcast on your Squarespace site, and publish it to Spotify or Apple Podcasts

-• AI tools: Squarespace released a host of new generative AI tools, from an AI writer to auto-generated product libraries for sellers and even hyperreal AI photo environments.
+• AI tools: Squarespace boasts a range of generative AI tools, from an AI writer to auto-generated product libraries for sellers and even hyperreal AI photo environments – I could click on any text box in the editor and get AI to generate copy for me

 Squarespace AI setup in action